Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 - Gamma-aminobutyric acid (GABA).
 This is a calming neurotransmitter that’s created from glutamate.
 GABA also plays a crucial role in sleep, anxiety regulation, and relaxation.

 Both of these have structural similarities to L-theanine.
-That means that L-theanine can interact with the brain in ways that are comparable to glutamate and GABA.
-L-theanine has also been noted for its ability to enhance GABAergic activity, meaning it could lend a helping hand in brain functions related to GABA.
+That means that L-theanine may interact with the brain in ways that are comparable to glutamate and GABA.
+L-theanine has also been noted for its ability to enhance GABAergic activity, meaning it could lend a helping hand related to GABA.

 So, what does this actually mean in terms of experience?
-L-theanine can help regulate neurotransmitter systems that relate to stress, anxiety, and other cognitive capabilities.
+L-theanine is thought to interact with neurotransmitter pathways involved in stress response and alertness.
 As a result, it may directly affect how our brains handle those challenges.

-Commonly touted benefits of L-theanine include stress reduction, anxiety relief, improved sleep quality, better focus, and a state of relaxed alertness.
-Actually, there are so many reported benefits of L-theanine that it’s easy to get confused about how it can help you.
+Areas of ongoing research include its potential to support calm focus, promote relaxation, and encourage healthy sleep patterns.
+Actually, there are so many reported benefits of L-theanine that it’s easy to get confused about how it may help you.

 Some proponents claim that L-theanine helps you feel more alert and concentrated, but others say it helps them get a good night’s sleep.
 How, if at all, can both these things be true at once?